 I would say that the biggest advantage I got from EA was the networking.
 Having the chance to meet world-class entrepreneurs & field experts during the workshops, boosted my knowledge, and also the speed with which I executed the second business.

-How did the colleagues, experts or faculty staff influence your development as an entrepreneur?
+How did the colleagues, experts or university staff influence your development as an entrepreneur?

 One of my colleagues is also my business partner and I wouldn’t have been able to start Difrnt without him.